Pamela Silver

 Pamela Ann Silver is an American biologist, bioengineer and professor.
-She holds the Elliot T. and Onie H. Adams Professorship of Biochemistry and Systems Biology at Harvard Medical School in the Department of Systems Biology.
+She is the Elliot T. and Onie H. Adams Professorship of Biochemistry and Systems Biology at Harvard Medical School.
 Silver is one of the founding Core Faculty Members of the Wyss Institute for Biologically Inspired Engineering at Harvard University.

 She has made contributions to the fields of cell and nuclear biology, systems biology, RNA biology, cancer therapeutics, international policy research, and graduate education.
 Silver was the first director of the Harvard University Graduate Program in Systems Biology.
 She serves as a member of the National Science Advisory Board for Biosecurity.

 Early life and education

 Silver grew up in Atherton, California, where she attended Laurel and Encinal Elementary Schools.
 During this time, she was a winner of the IBM Math Competition, winning a slide rule, and received special recognition for her early aptitude in science.
 She attended Menlo-Atherton High School and graduated from Castilleja School in Palo Alto.
 She received her B.A. in chemistry from the University of California, Santa Cruz and her PhD in Biological Chemistry from the University of California, Los Angeles in 1982 in the laboratory of William T. Wickner, working largely on the coat assembly of the M13 coliphage.